 No. Sunscreens do not cause skin cancer.
 In fact, research in both animals and humans has shown that regular sunscreen use can prevent skin cancer.
 A randomized controlled trial (the highest quality of medical research) conducted in Australia showed that daily sunscreen use reduced the risk of squamous cell carcinoma (a common type of skin cancer) by 39%.
 Long-term follow-up of this study found that those who used sunscreen daily also had a 50% reduction in their risk of melanoma.

 Aren't Sunscreens Full of Dangerous Chemicals?

 Sunscreens, like all things in our lives (including the water we drink and all the foods we eat), are made up of chemicals.
 Despite their extensive use over decades there is no scientific evidence that is of reasonable quality that shows that any of the sunscreen ingredients currently in use in the US or Canada are harmful when used in human beings.
-Because they are regulated as over-the-counter drugs in these countries, all of the active ingredients have undergone rigorous safety testing prior to being approved by Health Canada or the FDA.
-I have written a long post on the safety of sunscreens and the fear-mongering that has taken over the discourse around these products.
+Because they are regulated as over-the-counter drugs in these countries, all of the active ingredients used in sunscreens have undergone rigorous safety testing prior to being approved by Health Canada or the FDA.
+I have written a long post on the safety of sunscreens and the fear-mongering that has taken over the discourse surrounding these products.

 What About "Natural" Sunscreens?